inigolabs/inigo-js/README.md

     ```

 ### Usage
-The simplest setup looks like the example below.
+The simplest setup is as the following example:

 ```js
 import { ApolloServer } from 'apollo-server';